scalabli/quo/docs/dialogs.rst

 ``Radiolist Box``
 -----------------

-The :func:`~quo.RadiolistBox` function displays a dialog with choices offered as a radio list.
+The :func:`~quo.dialog.RadiolistBox` function displays a dialog with choices offered as a radio list.
 The values are provided as a list of tuples, each providing the return value (first element) and the displayed value (second element).

 .. code:: python

-    from quo import RadiolistBox
+    from quo.dialog import RadiolistBox

     RadiolistBox(
         title="RadioList dialog",